Frequently asked questions (FAQs)

 Permissions Management allows users to right-size excessive permissions and automate least privilege policy enforcement with just a few clicks.
-The solution continuously analyzes historical permission usage data for each identity and gives customers the ability to right-size permissions of that identity to only the permissions that are being used for day-to-day operations.
+The solution continuously analyzes historical permission usage data for each identity and gives customers the ability to right-size the permissions of that identity to permissions that are only being used for day-to-day operations.
 All unused and other risky permissions can be automatically removed.

 How can customers grant permissions on-demand with Permissions Management?

 For any break-glass or one-off scenarios where an identity needs to perform a specific set of actions on a set of specific resources, the identity can request those permissions on-demand for a limited period with a self-service workflow.
 Customers can either use the built-in workflow engine or their IT service management (ITSM) tool.
 The user experience is the same for any identity type, identity source (local, enterprise directory, or federated) and cloud.

 What is the difference between permissions on-demand and just-in-time access?

 Just-in-time (JIT) access is a method used to enforce the principle of least privilege to ensure identities are given the minimum level of permissions to perform the task at hand.
 Permissions on-demand are a type of JIT access that allows the temporary elevation of permissions, enabling identities to access resources on a by-request, timed basis.

 How can customers monitor permissions usage with Permissions Management?

 Customers only need to track the evolution of their Permission Creep Index (PCI) to monitor permissions usage.
 Customers can monitor PCI in the Analytics tab from their Permissions Management dashboard.

 Can customers generate permissions usage reports?